-ExpressVPN and Surfshark are both big players in the VPN industry.
+ExpressVPN and Surfshark are both big names in the VPN industry.
 But in some ways, they are very different.
 While ExpressVPN is a longstanding veteran, Surfshark is a relative newcomer with rapid innovation, numerous features, and low prices.
 So between these two industry leaders, which one comes out on top in this ExpressVPN vs Surfshark review?